ForensicTools/HashHouse-CSEC475-2171-Keiser-Froling-Lunderman/README.md

 - Will also be able test the post-application installation hash set for known malicious files.

 Files included:
 - hashFiles.py: an in-the-works Python script to do an MD5 hash on all files of an OS.
-Currently have the hashing part done, need the differing operating systems to be able to be told apart, so that they can run down two tracks in the script, either UNIX or Windows.
+Currently have the hashing part done.
+Has the differing operating systems to be able to be told apart, so that they can run down two tracks in the script, either UNIX or Windows.